yc-lin-geo/GBR-Sediment/README.md

 * **Data/grid_co.npy** - A npy file contains sediment model grid cell locations.
 * **Data/Lin_22_data.xlsx** - An excel files contains all sea-level data used in this study.

+* **SIA_emulator.ipynb** - A notebook contains the code used for training and validating SIA emulator

 ## Corresponding Author